Rising Filipino Hip Hop Artist

 JSTNBNKS: I find it very funny because a lot of people seem to like that song so much.
 It’s not a favourite song of mine but hey, if the people love it then they love it.
 That song was mostly inspired by Power Trip by J Cole , which was about a guy who fell in love with a person that’s already in a relationship.
 He wanted to have the girl so much that he would take another notch to get rid of her partner.
 When I took songwriting seriously again, I was inspired by storytelling and did not focus on what I’m feeling as an artist and “Seloso” became this song that the people love.

-Kulture Vulturez: What’s your favorite songs that you’ve made and why?
+Kulture Vulturez: What’s your favorite songs that you’ve made?

 JSTNBNKS: I have so much unreleased songs that I really love but “Desisyon Interlude” would be one of my favorites.
 It had so many dynamics and flows that made the song not boring too.
 Mind you that it was only 2 minutes and yet I was on the booth spitting bars about love and shit hahahaha.”Memorya” is one of my favorites as well because I felt like I finally made what I really wanted to do which was combining melodies and bars at the same time.